onqtam/headjack/src/introduction/competition.md

 - isn't this design very poll-heavy?
 What if there are 1 billion users and each of them generates 2-3 follow events per day?

-- the plan seems to be that you'd subsidize gas fees on ethereum in the begining
+- the plan seems to be that you'd subsidize gas fees on ethereum in the beginning

 - is a "follow" event part of a "cast" as a signed blob?

-- how would you guard against spam/sybil attack & people capturing the best handles?

 - the "sufficient decentralization" post & the docs don't make this point, but I think multiple interfaces could be using the same (managed) host.